xiashen/MultiABEL/README.md

 ```
 There is not a substantial structure in this example data, so we do not expect to see inflated signals being corrected away by linear mixed models.

+## Multi-Trait GWAS using Summary Association Statistics

+### Loading multiple GWAS summary statistics

+MultiABEL allows convenient and fast GWAS of multiple phenotypes directly from summary association statistics, i.e. genome-wide (or sufficiently large subset of) association results containing estimated genetic effects, standard errors, and reference alleles information.
+Here, we directly provide an example, and the data can be obtained from: <https://www.dropbox.com/sh/2xftha9wcanobo4/AAD6ygCMyUv_gpDtIwRtw-Mta?dl=0>

 ## For Help
 For direct R documentation of the two functions above, you can simply use question mark in R:
 ```
 ?MultiLoad
 ?Multivariate
 ```
-If you have specific questions, we advice you to use our GenABEL project forum at www.genabel.org and for urgent questions, you may email the maintainer of MultiABEL via ```xia dot shen at ed dot ac dot uk```.
+If you have specific questions, you may email the maintainer of MultiABEL via ```xia dot shen at ed dot ac dot uk```.